SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 to move the camera along, if you have chosen different names for your targets.
 The route objects are named with *rtt* and the target name.
 Those named with *_ext* indicate an extension from the center of the airways perpendicular out to the target.
-This line is the blue line which you can see when you approach the closest point to the target inside the center of the airways.
+This line is the blue line which you can see when you approach the closest point to the target inside the airways.
 To get the help lines, you must select the corresponding objects in the 3D scene by right clicking.
 Usually it is easier to go back to the *Pinpoint* step and set the target again.
 A tip is to slide the camera all the way to the target, so that you already are in the lower part of the lungs when you